Paavalen/Projet_PHM_Paavalen_Lingachetti_-_Hachim_Bacar/README.md

 # Overview

-This project is a small mobile app writen with flutter to generate and scan QR codes.
+This project is a small mobile app written with flutter to generate and scan QR codes.

 # Installation